 Employer-language snapshot

 Use current employer language to choose projects and resume vocabulary.
-Do not treat it as representative market demand, market share, or a previous-year trend.
+Do not treat it as representative market demand, market share, or a year-over-year trend.

 How AI changes the gap plan